Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Sonic X season 3.
 Tails and Cosmo.
 Much screen time was spent on their relationship instead of the interplanetary war between Sonic's friends and an evil race of warrior robots.
 The worst part is that you could pair Cosmo up with any of the boys on the ship (especially Knuckles) and she would've been just as compatible, perhaps even moreso, considering that Tails is sometimes characterized as thinking Girls Have Cooties.

 Sword Art Online has Kirito and Asuna.
 Their relationship practically overtakes the whole escaping the MMORPG storyline, even though it barely has any development.
-Still they end up kissing, get married, have sex, and kind of adopt a child (which is actually an artificial intelligence).
+Still they end up kissing (not before some Belligerent Sexual Tension), get married (only in-game, though), have sex (Supposedly), and kind of adopt a child (which is actually an artificial intelligence).
 One wonder why the makers even bothered with Kirito's Supporting Harem when we are supposed to believe that Kirito and Asuna were meant for each other from the beginning.

 First is the love triangle between Nodoka, Yue and Negi.
 It began with Nodoka developing an early crush on Negi and Yue trying to play matchmaker but succumbing to her own feelings.
 Not wanting to get in the way, she tried to withdraw before Nodoka made her realize it was okay.
 In the end, this love triangle became one of Yue's most defining characteristics with everyone telling her to hurry up and confess and Yue never getting around to it.
 It does take a back seat to plot when she enters a magical academy due to her memory being erased though.
 This subplot strings along for several hundred chapters before getting a partial resolution a few months before the series ended and in the end it went nowhere at all.
 Both Nodoka and Yue were rejected.